carbon-design-system/carbon-preprocess-svelte/README.md

 ### `optimizeImports`

-`optimizeImports` is a Svelte script preprocessor that rewrites base imports from Carbon components/icons/pictograms packages to their source Svelte code paths.
-This can greatly speed up compile times during development while preserving typeahead and autocompletion offered by integrated development environments (IDE) like VS Code.
+`optimizeImports` is a Svelte preprocessor that rewrites barrel imports from Carbon components/icons/pictograms packages to their source Svelte code paths.
+This can significantly speed up development and production build compile times while preserving typeahead and autocompletion offered by integrated development environments (IDE) like VS Code.

 The preprocessor optimizes imports from the following packages: